CeyKie/discord-github-bot/README.md

 * Make in note, to be able to recognize this token and set the expiration date ** If you chose to let your token expire you must remember to renew it after expiration, otherwise GitHub will not grant access for the request of the bot
 * Scopes: `repo`, `write:packages`

-### Start the bot
-* Install NodeJS 16+
-* Execute command `npm i` in the root folder of the project
-* Set up "config.json" with required parameters (you can use and rename the template of "example.config.json")
-* Start the process with `node .`

 <hr />